 So you finally narrowed down all the available options in the market and decided to buy yourself a Nintendo Switch?
 Well, you still have a choice to make.
 You can go with the standard Nintendo Switch or settle with Nintendo Switch Lite.
 Compared to the former, the latter comes with limited features.
-However, these limitations may not be as significant for some as it will be for the rest.
+However, these limitations may not be as significant for some as they will be for the rest.
 So, we are going to compare the Nintendo Switch and Switch Lite along with their price and let you know which one suits you better and form where you can buy them in Nepal.

 Nintendo Switch – The History

-Nintendo Switch was officially released on March 3, 2017, and it was followed by the Nintendo Wii U. The latter was a disaster in terms of sales figure and Nintendo didn’t want the subsequent release to follow the same fate.
+Nintendo Switch was officially released on March 3, 2017, and it was followed by the Nintendo Wii U. The latter was a disaster in terms of sales figures and Nintendo didn’t want the subsequent release to follow the same fate.
 Instead of going head to head with the available home consoles and hand-held devices, Nintendo worked on an entirely new concept that would bridge the gap between the traditional home console and hand-held devices.

 The “Switch” in the Nintendo Switch

 The moniker Nintendo Switch was used only during the later period of its development, before that, the company called it the NX.
-For most people, its Nintendo Switch because cause it can switch between home console and hand-held device.
+For most people, it’s Nintendo Switch because cause it can switch between home console and hand-held device.
 But in a broader sense, it was meant to imply the switch to change the way people perceived entertainment through gaming.
-It’s also a switch from Nintendo’s tradition – A third party SoC in a Nintendo console?
+It’s also a switch from Nintendo’s tradition – A third-party SoC in a Nintendo console?
 No one saw that coming.

 Nintendo Switch Lite, on the other hand, doesn’t switch like the original Switch.
 It is fairly a new console that went official in September of 2019.
 It is a handheld device that is meant to serve as a cheaper alternative to the Nintendo Switch for people who don’t want their console to switch.